uschpc/workshop-singularity/src/index.md

 ## Building externally

 - Need to build outside of CARC systems (requires superuser privileges)
-- But need a Linux system
+- But need a Linux OS
+- Can build in a sandbox mode or with a definition file (recipe)
 - Best approach is to use the cloud-based [Singularity Remote Builder](https://cloud.sylabs.io/home)
 - Or use a virtual machine on your local computer (e.g., [Multipass](https://multipass.run/), [Virtual Box](https://www.virtualbox.org/))
 - Alternatively, create a Docker container image locally, upload to Docker Hub, and then convert to Singularity format